Armagh City, Banbridge and Craigavon restaurant given new food hygiene rating

 An Armagh City, Banbridge and Craigavon restaurant has been handed a new four-out-of-five food hygiene rating.

-The Honey Pot, a restaurant, cafe or canteen at 40 Dunbarton Street, Loughans, Gilford, Down was given the score after assessment on September 1, the Food Standards Agency's website shows.
+Tiny Village, a restaurant, cafe or canteen at Ballycrummy Rd, Armagh was given the score after assessment on September 6, the Food Standards Agency's website shows.